 Our final black hat tactic is spam comments or user-generated spam.
-You have probably come across these when looking at social media comments, and someone randomly posts: “Check out our free weight loss tool here.”
+You have probably come across these when looking at social media comments and someone randomly posts: “Check out our free weight loss tool here.”

 These comments are created either by users or bots to create free backlinks.
 Usually, they provide little value for overall SEO results, which deems them almost entirely ineffective.
 However, there is a more ethical way to sell your site.

-After researching your market, you can locate the pages where your potential customers frequent.
+After researching your market, you can locate the pages that your potential customers frequent.
 But instead of pasting a random link, provide thoughtful information that answers people’s questions or how the site benefited you personally.
 There is a chance this technique could still hurt your domain authority; however, the more original and unsolicited, the more likely you are to increase traffic and backlink potential.

 The black hat tactics listed are just some of the prevalent strategies developers and hackers have implemented over the years.
 Regrettably, this dark art is constantly evolving, with more designs and techniques surfacing every year.

-Thankfully, Google also identifies and disallows these unethical short-cuts to manipulate their engines.
+Thankfully, Google also identifies and disallows these unethical shortcuts to manipulate their engines.
 Producing high-quality searches for the users is their primary objective.

 Most SEO strategists understand that toying with black hat tactics is always a risk.
-For many, any success they find is fleeting because sooner or later, the algorithm catches up and actually penalizes the site.
+For many, any success they find is fleeting because, sooner or later, the algorithm catches up and actually penalizes the site.